zype/zype.github.io/videos.md

 status    | Filters the records returned by status.
 Example: created. | String active    | Show active, inactive or all videos Example: true. | String category  | An optional set of key value category pairs to filter the records returned by category.
-Example: category[color]=blue. | Hash
+Example: category[color]=blue. | Hash category! | Exclude a category from the query.
+Example: category![color] = blue | Hash

 #### Response
 200